JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 requirements, and wire alignment just like internal stages.
 A design with `N` serial register slices has `N + 1` combinational pipeline stages.

+## Type conversion on a mismatched connection

+`TYPE_RESOLVE_ASSIGNMENT_RHS` wraps the RHS expression whenever a connection's two wires carry different C types — an ordinary assignment across a width/ signedness change, and (Pypeline only) a scalar `T(x)` cast, which lowers to the identical connection (see `pypeline_DESIGN.md`/`PY_TO_LOGIC_DESIGN.md`'s Casting sections).
+Every quadrant (same-signedness resize; unsigned driving signed; signed driving unsigned, either direction) is meant to match C's conversion rule: take the low `Wd` bits of the source's two's-complement representation and reinterpret per the destination's signedness.
+Signed→ signed narrowing did not — `numeric_std.resize` on a `SIGNED` value is sign-preserving (keeps the sign bit, not the low bit), not C's rule — fixed by routing that one case through `unsigned` first, the same shape already used for signed→unsigned narrowing. `nested_truncate_test.py` is the regression, confirmed against real GHDL.

 ## Flat code and hierarchy

 Pypeline and C source functions are elaboration boundaries, not mandatory